-On March 8, 2001, the Company received SEC certification and qualified for RIC treatment for 2000 (as it had for 1999).
+On March 8, 2001, the Company received SEC certification and qualified for RIC treatment for 2000.
 Although the SEC certification for 2000 was issued, there can be no assurance that the Company will receive such certification for subsequent years (to the extent it needs additional certification as a result of changes in its portfolio) or that it will actually qualify as a RIC for subsequent years.
-In addition, under certain circumstances, even if the Company qualified for Sub-Chapter M treatment in a given year, the Company might take action in a subsequent year as a C Corporation, rather than as a RIC.
+In addition, under certain circumstances, even if the Company qualified for Sub-Chapter M treatment in a given year, the Company might take action in a subsequent year to ensure that it would be taxed in that subsequent year as a C Corporation, rather than as a RIC.